janlibal/boilerplate-backend-nest-api-v2/README.md

 ## Disclaimer

 Please note that this API is built for demonstration purposes only and in a go-live solution various parts are going to be more enhanced.
 In case you wish to develop the project from scratch yourself, please follow commits from start to finish.
+This file yet to be finished.